Regent's Canal: New uses

 A new purpose was found for the canal route in 1979, when the Central Electricity Generating Board (CEGB) installed underground cables in a trough below the towpath between St John's Wood and City Road.
 These 400 kV cables now form part of the National Grid, supplying electrical power to London.
 Pumped canal water is circulated as a coolant for the high-voltage cables.
 The canal is frequently used today for pleasure cruising; a regular waterbus service operates between Maida Vale and Camden, running hourly during the summer months.

 Due to the increase in cycle commuting since the 2005 London Bombings and increasing environmental awareness, the canal's towpath has become a busy cycle route for commuters.
 National Cycle Route 1 includes the stretch along the canal towpath from Limehouse Basin to Mile End.
-British Waterways has carried out several studies into the effects of sharing the towpath between cyclists and pedestrians, all of which have concluded that despite the limited width there were relatively few problems at the time of the audits.
+British Waterways carried out several studies into the effects of sharing the towpath between cyclists and pedestrians, all of which have concluded that despite the limited width there were relatively few problems at the time of the audits.
 More recently, in 2019, The Guardian reported on instances of conflict between pedestrians and cyclists.

 Geography

 The Regent's Canal forms a junction with the old Grand Junction Canal at Little Venice, a short distance north of Paddington Basin.
 After passing through the Maida Hill and Lisson Grove tunnels, the canal curves round the northern edge of Regent's Park, passing London Zoo and skirting round the base of Primrose Hill.
 It continues through Camden Town and King's Cross Central.
 It performs a sharp bend at Camley Street Natural Park, following Goods Way where it flows behind both St Pancras railway station and King's Cross railway station.
-The canal opens out into Battlebridge Basin, originally known as Horsfall Basin, home of the London Canal Museum.
+The canal opens out into Battlebridge Basin originally known as Horsfall Basin, home of the London Canal Museum.
 Continuing eastwards beyond the Islington tunnel it forms the southern end of Broadway Market and meets the Hertford Union Canal at Victoria Park, East London.
 It turns south towards the Limehouse Basin, where it meets the Limehouse Cut, and ends as it joins the River Thames.